Learn something new every day More Info... by email

 "Bridge the gap" is an expression that means to forge a connection between two people or groups who share little in common with one another.
 This phrase may be used by an outsider or by someone belonging to one of these two groups.
 When using this phrase, the speaker is generally attempting to have the two groups compromise or join forces on an issue or idea.
 For example, a politician in the United States may enact a policy designed to bridge the gap between Republicans and Democrats, or even between feuding members of the same party.

 Grammatically, "bridge the gap" is considered a type of idiom, or idiomatic expression.
 An idiom is a device used to imply something beyond the literal meaning of a phrase.
-For example, one could literally interpret bridge the gap as physically constructing a bridge over a canyon or valley.
+For example, one could literally interpret this phrase as physically constructing a bridge over a canyon or valley.
 Typically, when one uses this phrase, they are not referring to physical bridge building, however.
-Idiomatically, "bridge the gap" means to create ties or connections in a figurative manner, not a literal one.
+Idiomatically, the phrase means to create ties or connections in a figurative manner, not a literal one.

 To better understand the concept of bridging the gap, one could consider some potential synonyms for this phrase.
 For example, a person attempting to bridge a gap could also be said to be reconciling or conciliating between two groups.
 He is also intervening, or negotiating, or simply making peace.
 The terms resolve and settle are two more synonyms for this expression.